DXHeroes/mcp-devtools/README.md

 # MCP DevTools

-MCP (Model Context Protocol) DevTools is a collection of packages that enable AI assistants like Claude to interact with external tools and services, particularly focusing on Jira integration.
+MCP (Model Context Protocol) DevTools is a collection of packages that enable AI assistants to interact with external tools and services through the Model Context Protocol.

 ## Overview

 This monorepo contains packages that implement the Model Context Protocol, providing tools that enable AI assistants to access and manipulate data from external services.
-The primary focus is Jira integration, allowing AI models to create, update, and query Jira tickets directly.
+While initially offering Jira integration, this repository is designed as a general-purpose collection of MCP tools that will expand over time to support various services and use cases.

 ## Packages